mdigger/rest/README.md

 Package rest is designed for creating RESTful APIs.

+- makes it easy to give any objects that support serialization to JSON
 - supports the restriction of only one response to the request
 - have the ability to override the data format before output
 - it is possible to set your headers to output